 FI’s Director General Erik Thedéen participated in a panel discussion on the opportunities and risks associated with increased application of artificial intelligence and machine learning within lending and advice to households.
 Before he described FI’s view on this topic, Thedéen commented briefly on FI’s current assessment of the stability of the Swedish financial system.

 New mortgagors took out loans that were 12 per cent larger last year than in 2020.
 The average loan-to-value ratio for new mortgagors rose from 307 to 327 per cent.
 This is the highest figure since FI started its mortgage survey.
 The stricter amortisation requirement has slowed rising loan-to-income ratios.
 The high debt means that borrowers’ personal finances are under more pressure when interest rates rise.

 Swedish households continue to take increasingly larger loans.
 More new mortgagors than in previous years had both a high loan-to-income ratio and a high loan-to-value ratio.
 Higher inflation and rising interest rates mean that mortgagors have smaller margins in their personal finances.
 This decreases the consumption capacity at the same time as the mortgagors’ ability to repay their loan is impaired.

-FI has decided to extend the risk weight floor by one year, from 30 December 2020 to 30 December 2021.
+FI has decided to extend the risk weight floor by two years, from 31 December 2021 to 30 December 2023.

 The European Commission has announced that it does not intend to object to FI's intention to extend the current risk weight floor for Swedish mortgages.
 This means that FI may implement the measure.